 - The sneakers’ background is often considered the basis of style and construction.
-It is a fact that many of today’s top sneakers took its roots from running, basketball, tennis, skating, hiking, soccer, and training.
+It is a fact that many of today’s low top sneakers took their roots from running, basketball, tennis, skating, hiking, soccer, and training.

 - Climate or weather conditions is also an essential factor to consider when choosing a sneaker.
 The upper materials of low top sneakers vary to suit certain weather conditions.

 - Usually, low top sneakers comprised of mesh materials or those with lots of perforations are suited for hot areas as these types allow the feet to breathe.
 Canvas low top shoes or sneakers with knit-based, sock-like upper materials like the Adidas’ Primeknit, Nike’s Flyknit, Reebok’s Ultraknit, and Puma Evoknit always top the list for summer staples.